“Count to one hundred.”

 2020

-I got divorced, quit my job at NBC, and sold my house.
+I realized I wasn’t happy.
+I got divorced.
+I quit my job at NBC, and I sold my house.
 The fear was real.
-But so was the clarity, and the trust I had in myself.
-I co-founded GoLike Media with my sister, Gra — building a platform rooted in clarity, depth, and human connection.
+But so was the clarity, and the trust I had in myself, and the certainty that I could do something more meaningful to help others.
+I co-founded GoLike Media with my sister, Gra — building a platform rooted in clarity, trust, and human connection.